 The reasons are obvious: the Gas Technology Institute estimates organic gas shale reservoirs in the United States contain up to 780 Tcf, but others put reserves north of 1,000 Tcf.
-It's not a certainty because as technology gets better, producers are able to get more gas, not less.
+It’s not a certainty because as the technology gets better producers are able to get more gas, not less.

 Gas shale exists in more than half of the country, but producers currently are focused on a few key regions: the Barnett, Fayetteville, the New Albany play in Illinois/Indiana/Kentucky, Michigan’s Antrim and the Texas/Oklahoma Woodford play.
 They also are quietly buying acreage in emerging plays in the Black Warrior Basin of Alabama, the Mowry region of the Green River Basin of Wyoming.

-In those areas, the "average working interest runs higher, and producers are blocking out bigger positions," said EOG's DeLozier.
-"There's a lot of M&A activity."
-Determining which publicly held U.S. companies are developing shale is difficult, he said.
-"Our best guess is around 40.
+Determining which publicly held U.S. companies are developing shale is difficult, said Phil DeLozier, EOG Resources’ vice president for business development.
+“Our best guess is around 40.
 Six months ago, it was about half that size.
-What is remarkable is the growth of this...the Barnett shale whetted the appetite for these types of plays.
-Developing any of these gas shale plays is a process that requires many wells and a number of years to complete," said DeLozier.
+What is remarkable is the growth of this… The Barnett shale whetted the appetite for these types of plays.
+Developing any of these gas shale plays is a process that requires many wells and a number of years to complete.

-"Not all acreage is created equally," he said.
-"It's amazing the number of people that have the 'next best' gas shale play."
-But he said companies have to understand the importance of "early mover advantage.
-There's a lot of competition and it's important to put acreage together in the key plays."
-Also "size matters on most of the plays."
+“Not all acreage is created equally,” DeLozier said.
+But companies appear to understand the importance of “early mover advantage.
+There’s a lot of competition, and it’s important to put acreage together in the key plays.”
+Also, “size matters on most of the plays.”

 Shale gas plays require “continuous technical feedback,” said DeLozier.
 “You might be shocked by the cost of trial and error.
 We are in fully in some of these plays, and every well is different.
 We learn something every time we drill a well.”